 The Lava Powerhouse has been shut down, rendering the power level wildly unstable, and the Veg-o-Machine has been utterly destroyed, cutting off robotic reinforcements.
 Sonic's meddling has left the Veg-o-Fortress on the verge of collapse, but Robotnik still has a few Badniks up his sleeve as well as a backup plan, to flee in a rocketship into space.
 Sonic must pursue Robotnik through his space hangar and stop him from escaping.
 Despite this setting, there is no time limit, however this stage is by far the most merciless.
 A whole sequence of switches need to be triggered to activate the kickback for one of the deadly outlanes, and it is possible to fall out of the boss room with Robotnik's escape craft, requiring the player to fight their way back up before they can continue the battle.

 Secret Bonus Stage: Cluck's Defence

-Although the game ends when you complete the Showdown level, and there is no proper fourth Bonus Stage, a hidden Bonus Stage can be reached during any of the game's four levels: if Sonic collects every ring on a level, then circles of swirls will open up throughout the level (similar to the swirls leading to bonus stages that appear above Checkpoints in Sonic's platforming games).
+Although the game ends when Sonic completes the Showdown level, and there is no proper fourth Bonus Stage, a hidden Bonus Stage can be reached during any of the game's four levels: if Sonic collects every ring on a level, then circles of swirls will open up throughout the level (similar to the swirls leading to bonus stages that appear above Checkpoints in Sonic's platforming games).
 Jumping into the swirl here leads to a special Multiball Bonus Stage, where all three balls are in play at once.
 The actual objective is to destroy a crab robot in the back row by hitting him many times with the balls.
 However, two defensive Cluck robots move back and forth in front of him in the way Robotnik did in the Trapped Alive stage.
-Destroy the crab robot to win the stage, and you'll get a huge bonus to your score and be returned to the level you just left.
+Destroy the crab robot to win the stage, and Sonic'll get a huge bonus to the score and be returned to the level he just left.